-Few people realise wedding insurance exist in Singapore.
+Few brides realise wedding insurance exist in Singapore.
 These policies might offer you a payout in the event your wedding is cancelled, or compensation for screw-ups like the best man dropping the rings into a toilet bowl.

-If you have a very traditional or… how do I put this nicely… ‘pantang’ sort of family, there are many situations where it would be unlucky to go ahead with your wedding.
+If your family is superstitious, there are many situations where it would be unlucky to go ahead with your wedding.
 For instance, if a member of your immediate family should become very ill or pass away, you might have to postpone your wedding, often at a great cost.

 Having insurance also means that if the bride or groom is hit by a bout of food poisoning, he or she won’t be forced to march down the aisle with a green face.

-Your wedding is super expensive
+2. Your wedding is super expensive

-Your wedding is OTT
+3. Your wedding is very elaborate

 The more components and the more vendors you’re working with, the higher the likelihood of something going wrong.
-If you’re renting a white horse to take you down the aisle on horseback and engaging Jay Chou to sing at your wedding, it would be wise to get some insurance in case one of these service providers makes a mistake or shuts down, like this bridal shop did.
+If you’re renting a white horse to take you down the aisle on horseback and engaging Jay Chou himself to sing at your wedding, it would be wise to get some insurance in case one of these service providers makes a mistake or shuts down, like this bridal shop did.

 Some wedding insurance policies will cover mishaps such as your wedding photos and videos being corrupted, damaged wedding outfits and delays.
 Make sure you read the details of the policies you’re considering to identify the ones that are most useful to you.